refinedev/refine/documentation/docs/tutorials/antd.md

 ✳️ `<Edit>` is a wrapper **refine** component for `<Form>`.
 It provides save, delete and refresh buttons that can be used for form actions.

-✳️ Form data is set automatically, whenever children inputs `<Form.Item>`'s are edited.
+✳️ Form data is set automatically, whenever children input `<Form.Item>`'s are edited.

 ✳️ Save button submits the form by executing the `useUpdate` method provided by the [`dataProvider`](/api-reference/core/providers/data-provider.md).
 After a successful response, the application will be redirected to the listing page.